The Ethical Journey So Far

 Since October 2016 our calves have stayed with their mothers for 5 to 6 months.
 We still milk them in that period, but only once a day.

-We are still at the early stages of The Ethical Dairy project, but our new approach to dairy farming has already led to huge reductions in the use of antibiotics, increases in biodiversity and healthier, happier cows.
-Compared to an average dairy farm, already The Ethical Dairy has:
+We are still at the early stages of The Ethical Dairy project, and we are seeing improvements in health and productivity each year.
+So far our new approach to dairy farming has led to reductions in the use of antibiotics, increases in biodiversity and healthier, happier cows.
+Compared to an average dairy farm, our data and feedback from industry experts suggests The Ethical Dairy has:

 - Cut greenhouse gas emissions by more than half